BU-LAD

 BU-LAD, also known as 6-butyl-6-nor-LSD or 6-butyl-6-nor-lysergic acid diethylamide, is a psychedelic drug and analogue of lysergic acid diethylamide (LSD) first described by David E. Nichols and colleagues in the 1980s.

 Use and effects

 According to Alexander Shulgin in his book TiHKAL (Tryptamines I Have Known and Loved), BU-LAD is a psychedelic drug similar to LSD, but is significantly less potent than LSD, with a dose of 500 μg orally producing only mild effects.

+Pharmacology

+Pharmacodynamics

+BU-LAD substitutes for LSD in rodent drug discrimination tests.
+However, it has 13-fold reduced potency relative to LSD itself and 37- to 42-fold lower potency than ETH-LAD and AL-LAD in this test.

 Chemistry

 Analogues

 Analogues of BU-LAD include LSD, ETH-LAD, PRO-LAD, AL-LAD, PARGY-LAD, and MAL-LAD, among others.